Jhalak1225/ddd/jhalak.md

 Day 15 - Created some parts in DDD chatbot typescript file

 Day 16 - Designed and completed some parts in DDD chatbot typescript file

+Day 17 - Completed some features in the dashboard

+Day 18 -

+Day 19 - Completed some backend part

+Day 20 - Completed the login page backend but didn;t commit it

+Day 21 - Designed the Registeration Page

+Day 22 - Completed the Registeration file

+Day 23 - Committed some parts of Login page

+Day 24 - Tried to authenticate the users for Logging in

+Day 25 - Completed the Forgot Password file

+Day 26 - Connected the login page with dashboard